suvm1204/shubhammishra/README.md

 **Global Wealth and Asset Management (Domain: Banking/Payment) 2020 - 2021**
 - Contributed as a functional test analyst, managing online transactions test planning and retrospectives in JIRA XRAY.
 - Reported bugs and stored test evidence in Confluence, ensuring no post-production bugs.
-- Hands on Selenium and Postman automation scripting for modern front-end React.JS website.
+- Hands on Selenium and Postman automation scripting for CRM Pega website.

 ## 📜 Certifications